Henry A. Wallace: Illness and death

 Wallace was diagnosed with amyotrophic lateral sclerosis (ALS) in 1964, at the age of 76.
 He consulted numerous specialists and tried various methods of treating the disease, stating, "I look on myself as an ALS guinea-pig, willing to try almost anything".
 He died in Danbury, Connecticut, on November 18, 1965, at the age of 77.
 His remains were cremated and the ashes interred in Glendale Cemetery in Des Moines, Iowa.
-Due to his successful business career and investments, he left an estate valued at tens of millions of dollars.

 Family

 In 1913, Wallace met Ilo Browne, the daughter of a successful businessman from Indianola, Iowa.
 Wallace and Browne married on May 20, 1914, and had three children.
-Henry Browne was born in 1915, Robert Browne was born in 1918, and Jean Browne was born in 1920.
+Henry Browne (b.
+1915), Robert Browne (b.
+1918), and Jean Browne (b.
+1920).
 Wallace and his family lived in Des Moines until Wallace accepted appointment as secretary of agriculture, at which point they began living in an apartment at Wardman Park in Washington, D.C.
-In 1945, Wallace and his wife purchased a 115-acre farm near South Salem, New York known as Farvue.
+In 1945, Wallace and his wife purchased a 115-acre farm near South Salem, New York, known as Farvue.
 Ilo was supportive of her husband's career and enjoyed serving as Second Lady of the United States from 1941 to 1945, though she was uncomfortable with many of Wallace's Progressive supporters during his 1948 presidential campaign.
 Wallace and Ilo remained married until his death in 1965; she lived until 1981.
 In 1999, Wallace's three children sold their shares in Pioneer Hi-Bred to DuPont for well over $1 billion.
 Wallace's grandson, Scott Wallace, won the Democratic nomination for Pennsylvania's 1st congressional district in the 2018 elections.
-He was defeated by Republican incumbent, Brian Fitzpatrick, in the general election.
+He was defeated by Republican incumbent Brian Fitzpatrick in the general election.